 Sheepshead are one of the most recognized fish in the ocean.
-This is because of two attributes: their side stripes and human like teeth.
-Sheeps are a very boney fish.
-They possess dorsal and anal fins that are strong and sharp spines.
+This is because of two attributes: their dark vertical stripes and human like teeth.
+Sheepshead fish are a very boney.
+They possess sharp dorsal and anal fins that are strong and sharp spines.
 Their body is a silver color with 5 to 6 bars going down their side.
 This is what gives the sheepshead the name convict fish.
-The teeth of the sheeps reminds anglers of a human mouth.
+The teeth of the sheepshead reminds anglers of a human mouth.
 They have incisors, molars and rounded grinders.
 This gives them the perfect mouth to scrape barnacles, crush crabs or other mollusks.
 It is this boney mouth that makes them hard to hook and requires a hook that is placed in the side of their mouth in the soft tissue.
-Sheeps do not have any barbels on their lower jaw like their cousins the black drum.
+Sheepshead do not have any barbels on their lower jaw like their cousins the black drum.

 Sheepshead average size will range from 12" to 26".
 They can reach a size of up to 30".
 The average weight of these fish will range from a couple pounds all the way up to 22 pounds.

-Sheepshead are a common fish found inshore around structure like jetties, rock pilings, docks, piers, sea walls, and mangrove roots.
-Another area anglers will target sheeps are inshore reefs and close offshore wrecks.
+Sheepshead are a common fish found in coastal waters or gulf of Mexico around structure like jetties, rock pilings, docks, piers, sea walls, and mangrove roots.
+Another area anglers will target sheepshead are inshore reefs and close offshore wrecks.
 Many of the juvenile sheepshead will remain inshore around grass flats, oyster shoals, and mud bottoms.
-A good rule to remember, when fishing for sheeps find a rocky bottom.
+A good rule to remember, when fishing for sheepshead is to find a rocky bottom.

-Sheepshead live a life on crustaceans, shrimp and mollusks.
+Sheepshead live a life on shrimp, mollusks, plant material on rocks, barnacles, crustaceans and small fish.
 One of their most sought after meals are fiddler crabs.
 This is one of the reasons many anglers will use fiddler crabs when fishing for them.
-Many sheeps will scrape barnacles from pylons and other sea walls.
-They use their teeth to crack open oyster shells, clams and other muscles.
-Any type of crab like rock crabs and blue crabs will be targeted by sheeps.
-Shrimp do not stand a chance when it comes to the convict fish teeth.
-It is a diet on invertebrates, small vertebrates, and some plants that allow for them to have such tasty meat for eating.
+Many sheepshead will scrape barnacles from pylons and other sea walls.
+They use their teeth on shelled prey to crack open oyster shells, clams and other muscles.
+Any type of crab like rock crabs and blue crabs will be targeted by sheepshead.
+Shrimp do not stand a chance when it comes to sheepshead teeth.
+It is a diet on invertebrates, small vertebrates, and some plants that allow for sheepshead to have such tasty meat.